 s1.PinStatus ans = CarrierDetect: 'on' ClearToSend: 'on' DataSetReady: 'on' RingIndicator: 'off'

 Verify the modem-modem connection by reading the descriptive message returned by the second modem.

 s2.BytesAvailable ans = 25 out = fread(s2,25); char(out)' ans = ata CONNECT 2400/NONE

 Now break the connection between the two modems by configuring the DataTerminalReady property to off.
-You can verify that the modems are disconnected by examining the Carrier Detect pin value.
+To verify the modems are disconnected, examine the Carrier Detect pin value.

 s1.DataTerminalReady = 'off'; s1.PinStatus ans = CarrierDetect: 'off' ClearToSend: 'on' DataSetReady: 'on' RingIndicator: 'off'